ChenFeng-Bristol/RankDVQA_release/README.md

 }
 ```

-If you find any bugs of the code, feel free to send me an email: chen DOT feng AT bristol DOT ac DOT uk.
+If you find any bugs of the code, feel free to send me an email: chen.feng@bristol.ac.uk.

 ## Acknowledgments
 The authors appreciate the funding from the UKRI MyWorld Strength in Places Programme (SIPF00006/1), the University of Bristol, and the China Scholarship Council.